 - Students are encouraged to have 3.0 grade point average at the time of application and to maintain the 3.0 grade point average throughout their scholarship.

 - Preference will be given to students whose families qualify for financial aid through the FACTS application process.
 The application opens on February 1.

 To be considered for the scholarship:

-- Apply to EMS, and apply for FACTS tuition assistance.
+- Apply to EMS, y apply for FACTS tuition assistance.

-- The scholarship is open to new and returning students who demonstrate interest in STEM course work or vocational trade training.
+- The scholarship is open to new and returning high school students who demonstrate interest in STEM course work and/or vocational trade training.

 *Scholarship discount will be applied after any reductions in tuition, such as tuition assistance, are calculated.

 Blauch Brothers, Inc. is a comprehensive mechanical contracting company that's locally owned and serves west central Virginia.
 James W. Blauch, Sr. founded the business in 1954 with a dedication to commitment, dependability, trust, and excellence.
 Second-generation owner, James W. Blauch, Jr. (EMS class of '78) continues operating the business based on the values and Christian principles passed down by the founder.
 Sons Matthew '10 and Christopher '12, are also part of the award-winning safety program that provides quality services in Harrisonburg and surrounding communities.
 EMS is proud to partner with them on this scholarship.